 Vision

-The Chicago Neighborhood Policing Initiative is a policing philosophy that is grounded in the principle that public safety is the responsibility of everyone who works and lives in the neighborhood; that we are safer when we communicate effectively and work together.
-Working together, the police understand the needs of the community, they learn more effective ways to respond to community needs, and they understand root causes to recurring public safety concerns by talking directly with residents.
+The Chicago Neighborhood Policing Initiative builds on a policing philosophy that is grounded in the principle that public safety is the responsibility of everyone who works and lives in the neighborhood; that we are safer when we communicate effectively and work together.
+By working together, the police get an understanding of the community’s needs and learn more effective ways to respond to those needs.
+By talking directly with residents, they can find out more about the root causes of recurring public-safety concerns.
 That keeps everyone in the know, and that is the heart of the Chicago Neighborhood Policing Initiative.

 MORE PUBLIC SAFETY PATROLS: DISTRICT COORDINATION OFFICERS

 Under CNPI, each district restructures its patrol assignments to keep officers in their assigned sector, or District Coordinating Area (DCA).
 Each district is assigned a team of District Coordination Officers (DCOs), these are officers that do not regularly respond to emergency calls.
-Their time is spent working with community members to identify resources and address root causes for recurring public safety concerns.
+DCOs’ time is spent working with community members, getting to know them better, identifying resources and seeking solutions for the area’s public-safety concerns.

-DCOs support and coordinate with district beat officers to develop continuity in how public safety concerns are addressed.
-Keeping beat officers in their assigned sectors helps them get to know us better — and we get to know them better.
-The District Coordination Officers want to get to know the people in their District Coordination Areas.
+DCOs support and coordinate with district beat officers to develop continuity in how public safety is addressed.
+Keeping beat officers in their assigned sectors helps the area get to know them better as they get to know the community better

 DOING BETTER: BUILDING TRUST

-The Chicago Neighborhood Policing Initiative is a part of a city-wide effort to rebuild trust between our communities and our police officers.
-This effort started after the 2014 fatal shooting of Laquan McDonald, a Black teenager, by Officer Jason Van Dyke, who is white.
-As community groups complained, the federal Justice Department investigated the Chicago Police Department and released a report in 2017 that found our city’s officers needed more training and better relationships with residents, especially people of color.
+The Chicago Neighborhood Policing Initiative is a part of a city-wide effort to rebuild trust between communities and police officers.
+This effort started after the 2014 fatal shooting of Laquan McDonald, a Black teenager, by Officer Jason Van Dyke.
+As community groups decried this horrific event as well as historical challenges with the Chicago Police Department, the federal Justice Department investigated the Chicago Police Department and released a report in 2017 that found our city’s officers needed more training and better relationships with residents, especially people of color.

 And that’s where you come in.